Robust and Efficient Semi-Supervised Estimation of Average Treatment Effects with Application to Electronic Health Records Data: EHR Data Application

-We applied $\SSDR$ and the alternative estimators to compare the rates of treatment response to two biologic agents for treating patients with inflammatory bowel disease (IBD) using the EMRs of two large metropolitan academic medical centers.
+We applied $\SSDR$ and the alternative estimators to compare the rates of treatment response to two biologic agents for treating inflammatory bowel disease (IBD) using the EMRs from Partner's Healthcare.
 Though the efficacy and effectiveness of adalimumab (ADA) and infliximab (IFX) for the management of IBD have been established individually, few studies have offered a direct comparison.
 Consequently the choice of treatment in practice is often influenced by factors other than comparative performance \citep{ananthakrishnan2016comparative}.
-Randomized trials may be unfeasible due to the large number of patients that would be needed to detect the presumed small treatment difference, and other observational data lack clinical information needed to ascertain meaningful outcomes and covariates for adjustment.
-EMRs are thus uniquely positioned to provide evidence on the comparative effectiveness of these two therapies.
+Randomized trials may be unfeasible due to the large number of patients that would be needed to detect the presumed small treatment difference, and other observational data lack detailed clinical information needed to ascertain meaningful outcomes.
+EHRs are thus uniquely positioned to provide evidence on the comparative effectiveness of these two therapies.

 The data we considered consisted of $N=1,243$ total IBD patients, including 200 who initiated treatment with ADA and 1043 with IFX.
 Through chart review by a gastroenterologist, a random subset of $n=117$ records were labeled with the true treatment response status (responder vs. non-responder) within one year of treatment initiation.
 We included 12 baseline covariates to adjust for confounding in $\bX$, including demographics, comorbidities, prior utilization, and inflammation biomarker levels.
 We also selected 35 post-treatment surrogates for $\bW$, comprising of counts of NLP mentions of clinically relevant terms (e.g. ``bleeding'', ``fistula'', ``tenesmus'') within one year of initiation.
 The transformation $u \mapsto log(1+u)$ was applied to all count variables in $\bV$ to mitigate instability in the estimation due to skewness in their distributions.
 Nonparametric bootstrap was used to estimate SEs and CIs for the alternative estimators and perturbation for $\SSDR$, using the MAD of resampled estimates as an robust estimator of the SEs.
-In addition we calculated two-sided p-values based on inverting percentile CIs from the resampled estimates, using the well-known equivalence between significance tests and confidence sets \citep{liu1997notions,davison2003recent}.
+In addition we calculated two-sided p-values based on inverting percentile CIs from the resampled estimates, using the equivalence between significance tests and confidence sets \citep{liu1997notions}.